dwestheide/kontextfrei/README.md

 This library is in an early stage, and comes with the following limitations:

-* only compiled and tested against Spark 1.4.1, newer versions may not work yet
+* only compiled and tested against Spark 1.4.1 and 2.0.0, other versions may not work
 * not feature-complete: only a subset of the operations available on `RDD`s is supported so far
 * not used in production yet - while there is extensive test coverage, nothing can be said yet about the feasibility of using this library in production